A perturbative probabilistic approach to quantum many-body systems: Abstract

 \section{Abstract}

 In the probabilistic approach to quantum many-body systems, the ground-state energy is the solution of a nonlinear scalar equation written either as a cumulant expansion or as an expectation with respect to a probability distribution of the potential and hopping (amplitude and phase) values recorded during an infinitely lengthy evolution.
 We introduce a perturbative expansion of this probability distribution which conserves, at any order, a multinomial-like structure, typical of uncorrelated systems, but includes, order by order, the statistical correlations provided by the cumulant expansion.
-The proposed perturbative scheme is successfully tested in the case of spin \sfrac{1}{2} hard-core boson Hubbard models.
+The proposed perturbative scheme is successfully tested in the case of pseudo-spin 1/2 hard-core boson Hubbard models also when affected by a phase problem due to an applied magnetic field.